 You will have the opportunity to produce a major film project in any genre or style, and across any platform.
 You will also engage with the history and theory of film and new media, and can choose from a range of electives offered by SCA, the Faculty of Arts and Social Sciences, and the School of Information Technology which complement and expand the material of the core units, including animation, screenwriting, sound design, digital effects, and rich internet applications.
 You will have the option to specialise your degree pathway through industry placement, as well as through preparation for further study and higher degrees of research.

-The MMI is a 1.5 year year full time course structured over three semesters that may be undertaken on a part-time basis.
+The MMI is a 1*-1.5 year full time course that may be undertaken on a part-time basis (*depending on prior qualifications).

 Associate Professor John Di Stefano